scarv/scarv-cpu/docs/leakage-fence.md

 Some notes on the RTL implementation of these instructions:

-- The `alcfg` register will live inside the decode stage.
+- The `lkgcfg` register will live inside the decode stage.

   - It's value will be made available to all downstream stages.